 While all project documents contained an M&E plan, the evaluation team did not find evidence of a strong and reliable monitoring system.
 This was confirmed during interviews and led some programmes to develop parallel ad hoc reporting systems.
-The evaluation team obtained limited results documentation such as implementation progress reports, annual reports, supervision reports or evaluations (midterm or final).72
+The evaluation team obtained limited results documentation such as implementation progress reports, annual reports, supervision reports or evaluations (midterm or final).

 There is significant variability in the quality and comprehensiveness of results reporting across projects.
-GEF projects73 have stronger reporting.
+GEF projects have stronger reporting.
 Implementation progress reports from GEF projects provide a good example of a solid and consistent reporting structure (for example, the 'Managing the Human-Wildlife Interface' project).
-In some cases, there are discrepancies in outputs and indicators between the results frameworks and the reporting of results (for example, the 'Project to Support Governance and Human Rights').
-Most importantly, the M&E system mostly focuses on capturing outputs rather than higher-level results.
+In some cases, there are discrepancies in outputs and indicators between the results frameworks and the

-70 E.g. 1.1 I-2, 1.3 I-1
+&lt;sup>70 E.g. 1.1 I-2, 1.3 I-1

-71 The Health and HIV/AIDS Development project was discontinued in 2018.
+&lt;sup>71 The Health and HIV/AIDS Development project was discontinued in 2018.

-72 Nine projects with no results documentation and four with only one.
+&lt;sup>72 Nine projects with no results documentation and four with only one.
 The evaluation team received on average two progress results documents per project for GEF funded projects, while other projects have an average of 0.3 documents per project.

-73 Two GEF projects are exemplary in term of reporting results (SLM in Makgadikgadi and SLM in Ngamiland).
+&lt;sup>73 Two GEF projects are exemplary in term of reporting results (SLM in Makgadikgadi and SLM in Ngamiland).